tkant/jwthumbs/README.md

 ## Configuration

-`:outdir` (string): The path you want your files to be exported.
+`:thumb_outdir` (string): The path you want your files to be exported.
 Example: /this/is/my/path

 `:seconds_between` (integer): Time in seconds between each of snapshots to be taken.
 Default is video duration / 10.